RashmithaMothe-24/CS624-PE-Rashmitha/README.md

 The layout is organized into rows using the View and StyleSheet components.
 The output is displayed on the screen when the React Native application is run.

+# CS624-PE06-RASHMITHA
+The React Native application follows an Input-Output-Process model, where user interactions serve as input.
+The user interacts with the app through UI components, triggering navigation actions and state changes.
+The React Navigation library manages the navigation flow, utilizing bottom tab and stack navigators for screen transitions.
+State is dynamically updated using the useState hook, with functions like addCity and addCountry.
+The UI components, such as TouchableOpacity and Text, form the output by rendering screens and allowing users to perform actions.
+Additionally, the application dynamically adjusts header options through navigation.setOptions.
+This model captures the essence of the app's functionality, emphasizing user interaction, navigation, and state management.